-Sick leave will be charged in one-tenth (1/10) of an hour increments and may be used for the following reasons:

-- A. A personal illness, injury or medical disability that prevents the employee from performing his or her job, or personal medical or dental appointments. - B. Care of family members as required by the Family Care Act, RCW 49.12.265 et seq., and WAC 296-130. - C. A death of any relative that requires the employee's absence from work.
-Relatives are defined for this purpose as spouse, significant other, domestic partner, son, daughter, grandchild, foster child, son-in-law, daughter-in-law, grandparent, parent, brother, sister, aunt, uncle, niece, nephew, first cousin, brother-in-law, sister-in-law and corresponding relatives of employee's spouse, significant other or domestic partner. - D. Childcare emergencies after the employee has exhausted all of his or her accrued compensatory time. - E. To care for a child under the age of eighteen (18) with a health condition that requires treatment or supervision, or to make arrangements for extended care. - F. Illness or preventive health care appointments of relatives, significant others and domestic partners when the presence of the employee is required. - G. Leave for Military Family Leave as required by RCW 49.77 and in accordance with Article 19.13.
+- A. Sick leave will be charged in one-tenth (1/10) of an hour increments and may be used for the following reasons: - 1.
+An employee's own mental or physical illness, injury or health condition. - 2.
+To accommodate the employee's need for medical diagnosis, care or treatment of a mental or physical illness, injury or health condition. - 3.
+Preventive care, such as a medical, dental or optical appointment and/or treatment. - 4.
+Care of a family member who needs medical diagnosis, care or treatment of a mental or physical illness, injury or health condition. - 5.
+Care for a family member who needs preventive medical care. - 1.6.Closure of the University, or the employee's child's school/place of care, by order of a public official for any health-related reasons. - B. A personal illness, injury or medical disability that prevents the employee from performing his or her job, or personal medical or dental appointments. - 7.
+Care of family members as required by the Family Care Act, RCW 49.12.265 et seq., and WAC 296-130. - 8.
+A death of any relative that requires the employee's absence from work.
+Relatives are defined for this purpose as spouse, significant other, domestic partner, son, daughter, grandchild, foster child, son-in-law, daughter-in-law, grandparent, parent, brother, sister, aunt, uncle, niece, nephew, first cousin, brother-in-law, sister-in-law and corresponding relatives of employee's spouse, significant other or domestic partner. - 9.
+Childcare emergencies after the employee has exhausted all of his or her accrued compensatory time. - C. To care for a child under the age of eighteen (18) with a health condition that requires treatment or supervision, or to make arrangements for extended care.